alcatrazEscapee/ore-veins/README.md

 ### Indicators

 Indicators are configurable objects that will spawn on the surface when a vein is detected underneath them.
+They are specified as a JSON object.
+They can also be specified as a JSON array to specify a weighted list of indicators.

 An indicator must contain the following entries:

 * `blocks` is a [Block Entry](#block-entries).
 This represents the possible states that the indicator will spawn.
 This supports weighted entries.